Introducing Borobudur Temple

 Borobudur temple is a Buddhist temple in central Java.
 The name Borobudur is from the Sanskrit words biara and bidur.
 Biara means temple and bidur means hill; temple on the hill, it means.
-It was built around the end of eighth century but it took three generations to finish it.
-During my two weeks trip in Indonesia, I had a chance to visit Borobudur temple at sunrise.
-I had a hard time getting up at 4am, but the view and the temple was worth the trouble.
-The structure and meaning behind the structure is amazing.
+It was built around the end of the eighth century but it took three generations to finish it.
+During my two weeks trip to Indonesia, I had a chance to visit Borobudur temple at sunrise.
+I had a hard time getting up at 4 am, but the view and the temple were worth the trouble.
+The structure and meaning behind the structure are amazing.
 I dug a little deeper after my visit.

 It’s hard to see how large the temple is on the top.
 The temple looks more magnificent in distance and on the way down.

-The total of 504 Buddha statues in Borobudur temple are representing six different meditative pose with their hand positions.
+The total of 504 Buddha statues in Borobudur temple is representing six different meditative poses with their hand positions.
 Some of them are facing different directions.
-The most visible ones at the top level, around the main stupa are representing Dharmachakra Mudra: turning the wheels of dharma (what goes around comes around).
+The most visible ones at the top level, around the main stupa, are representing Dharmachakra Mudra: turning the wheels of dharma (what goes around comes around).

 The whole temple was built as one giant stupa, and the biggest one in the middle is surrounded by 72 stupas on the top level.
-The bell-shaped unique structure of stupa in Borobudur isn’t coincidence.
-It is representing four possessions of Buddha: walking stick, lotus flower, plate and cup.
-Some people say it’s representing walking stick, lotus flower and a bowl.
+The bell-shaped unique structure of stupa in Borobudur isn’t a coincidence.
+It is representing four possessions of Buddha: walking stick, lotus flower, plate, and cup.
+Some people say it’s representing walking stick, lotus flower, and a bowl.

 The reliefs are showing diverse subjects: the daily life of Javanese people, mythical spiritual beings, the life of Buddha and so on.
 There are different stories in each level.
 The first four terrace walls are showcases for bas-relief sculptures.
 These are exquisite, considered to be the most elegant and graceful in the ancient Buddhist world.
 The ground level has hidden reliefs behind the wall, but you can see the part of them in the museum.